 The “interactive coupled ensemble” was introduced by Kirtman and Shukla (2002) and used to study the influence of stochastic atmospheric perturbations.
 It is a new strategy in which the ensemble averaging of fluxes produced by multiple identical atmospheric members with different initial states continuously interact with the single realizations of the other component models.
 The “interactive coupled ensemble” diminishes the impact of stochastic atmospheric noise and highlights the signal generated by internal dynamics of the climate system.
 Previous studies found that the “interactive coupled ensemble” generated colder sea surface temperature (SST) in sub-tropics and tropics (Kirtman et al., 2011), improved the development of ENSO events and the associated global impact (Kirtman and Shukla, 2002), and suggested the importance of coupled ocean-atmosphere feedbacks to SST especially in the tropics (Kirtman et al., 2009).

 Studying the roles of atmospheric noise at air-sea interface can help to understand the chaotic climate variability, enable new applications of climate theory in air-sea coupling processes.
 Following Kirtman’s work, based on a Standard Coupled (SC) climate model, an Interactive Ensemble (IE) platform is newly established at the Center of Earth System Science, Tsinghua University.
 Different from the strategy in Kirtman and Shukla (2002), each atmospheric member in the IE platform is firstly coupled to a land surface model and then coupled to a single ocean model and a single sea-ice model with the ensemble fluxes.
 That is, the IE strategy here is active at the air-sea and air-ice interfaces but not at the air-land interface.

-Using the IE platform and the SC model, this paper is intended to estimate the influence of stochastic noise generated by atmospheric dynamics on the ocean, including mixed layer heat budget, the oceanic meridional overturning circulation (MOC), and the ENSO variability.
+In Kirtman et al. (2011), they also used the same IE strategy over land in which only one land model simulation is coupled to an esemble of atmospheric simulations.
+They found that surface temperature changes are largest over land and ice.
+In our IE platform, all the significant surface temperature changes are in the ocean grids.
+Using the IE platform and the SC model, this paper is intended to estimate the influence of stochastic noise generated by atmospheric dynamics on the ocean, including mixed layer depth, sea surface heat budget, , wind curls, the oceanic meridional overturning circulation (MOC), and the ENSO variability.
 We present results from the SC model and the IE platform.
 The differences can illustrate the impact of atmospheric stochastic forcings.
 The remainder of the paper is organized as follows.
 The SC model, the IE platform and the experiments designs are introduced in section 2.
 Section 3 examines the responses of surface temperature and precipitation to surface noise reduction.
 The changes in the ocean are examined in section 4.
 Major findings are concluded in section 5.

 The SC model and the IE platform